pbhan710/project03-group11/README.md

   - We spend several hours learning and understanding how the API works and how we could best implement it in our project
 - Too many pages and API could not run using Jupyter Notebook
   - Had to switch to Visual Studio Code and filter our parameters even further
-- While working on our Javascript using the Twitter Feed, we could not get a live feed.
+- While working on our Javascript using the Twitter Feed, we could not get a live feed
   - We have to search for Twitter documentation on it
 - Separating our HTML file into HTML and CSS for better readability
   - We ran into errors when separating our styling elements of our website, which resulted in us combining the two into a single file and correctly alligning and documenting throughout
 - Our imported JavaScript library, Timeknots, incorporated the d3 JavaScript library as well; however, it did not use the version of d3 we were accustomed to using.
-  - Hence we had to add and incorporate the new version of d3 into the TimeKnots library in order to correctly implement it.
+  - Hence we had to add and incorporate the new version of d3 into the TimeKnots library in order to correctly implement it
+- We were only able to successfully run the app.py file on one of our team members laptops; thus making it difficult to collectively test and run code
 - Ran into problems connecting Flask app.py with our .js JavaScript files
   - Better mapped out the process with a wireframe to expand our understanding:
 <p align= "center">